 We’ll make the eBook available in our store in eBook form (PDF, epub, and mobi).
 The updatable Beta Book only exists in eBook form.

 When you place your order, we’ll ship you the Beta Book in its current state as an eBook.
 Note: this could be as little as 50% complete or as much as 100% complete—it depends on how much the author has been able to write.
 If you have NOTIFY in your user settings set to ON, then you will receive an email update when the book has had an update released.
 If you have your dropbox or kindle set up, then it will get automatically delivered.
 If you don’t have either of these, then you will want to log into your account periodically to check for a new release.

 Do I Get The Final Book, Too?

 Of course!
 When the final book is released, we’ll let you know that the final version of the eBook is ready.
-If you ordered the combo pack, we’ll also ship you the final physical book at this time.
 You’ll also continue to get fixes to the final edition eBook for free (for the lifetime of that edition).